Gobot1234/steam.py/docs/api.rst

 .. automethod:: Client.on_trade_receive

-.. automethod:: Client.on_trade_send

-.. automethod:: Client.on_trade_accept

-.. automethod:: Client.on_trade_decline

-.. automethod:: Client.on_trade_cancel

-.. automethod:: Client.on_trade_expire
+.. automethod:: Client.on_trade

-.. automethod:: Client.on_trade_counter
+.. automethod:: Client.on_trade_update

 .. automethod:: Client.on_comment